Survivor Contestants You Might Not Know Passed Away

 Bernard Deniaud

 In Season 15 of the French version of "Survivor," "Koh-Lanta: Malaisie," 60-year-old retired nature guide and self-proclaimed adventurer Bernard Deniaud impressively made it to the top five.
 Initially banished at the start of the season after not being selected during the tribal Schoolyard Pick, Deniaud managed to find his footing after being integrated into the Mawar tribe.
-He eventually made it to the merger and was the last Mawar tribe member standing.
+He eventually made it to the merge and was the last Mawar tribe member standing.
 However, Deniaud was ultimately eliminated after losing the Orienteering challenge alongside Philippe Bizet.

 In May 2021, Deniaud died from an unpublicized illness at the age of 69.
 The show's host, Denis Brogniart, tweeted in remembrance of the castaway, writing, "He was a man who loved nature, a great sportsman who loved long-term challenges."
 Despite keeping his distance from the show after the season's conclusion, his competitiveness and genuine spirit lives on within the show's legacy in France and around the "Survivor" world.